Changes to Flexible Working Arrangements in 2020

-Employers have seen massive benefits too and now understand that this type of working is not as difficult to implement as they may once have believed and is exceptionally beneficial to their businesses.
-Flexible working will attract the top talent and retain them, it will reduce stress and burnout, increase productivity, provide better job satisfaction and will promote that all important healthy work-life balance.
+Employers have seen massive benefits too and now understand that this type of work is not as difficult to implement as they may once have believed and is exceptionally beneficial to their businesses.
+Flexible working will attract the top talent and retain them, it will reduce stress and burnout, increase productivity, provide better job satisfaction and will promote that all-important healthy work-life balance.

 It is important to remember that not all job roles suit flexible working arrangements but for those that do, this can promote greater health and wellbeing caused by the pressure of an increasingly demanding work culture.